WordPress Traffic Automation Blueprint – Part 2 (Setup)

 This is part 2 of a 5-part series on how to create an automated traffic generation system for your WordPress site.
 This tutorial explains the processes and methods used in this system.

-Website Traffic Blueprint Part Two - A Complete Guide To Generating More Website Visitors For Your Business AutomaticallyIn Part 1 of our Website Traffic Blueprint article series overview, we explained that the key to turning your website into an automated web traffic generation machine is to use an “expertly configured” WordPress website.
+Web Site Traffic Blueprint Part 2 - How To Create An Automated Web Traffic-Getting MachineIn Part One of our Website Traffic Blueprint article series overview, we explained that the key to turning your website into an automated traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress web site is not the same as a professionally-configured WordPress website.
-An expertly configured WordPress site is a site that is not only built with the WordPress CMS platform, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, features and functionality of WordPress and its integration with other services, specifically in areas like search engine optimization, third-party site notification and analytics.
+As we also explained, an expertly configured WordPress website is not the same as a professionally-configured WordPress site.
+An ”expertly configured” WordPress site is a blog that is not only powered by the WordPress CMS, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, features and functionality of WordPress and its integration with various sites, specifically in areas like SEO, third-party site syndication and analytics.

-With an expertly configured WordPress website or blog, all you have to do is publish content regularly to automatically drive web traffic!
+With an expertly configured WordPress site, all you have to do to generate more traffic is add great content regularly!

-Once your WordPress site has been fully set up and expertly configured, all you then need to do to start driving web traffic is publish content on a regular basis.
+Once your WordPress site has been expertly configured and fully set up, all you need to do to start driving web traffic is add content on a regular basis.

-As outlined in Part One of this article series, the components of the automated website traffic machine are as follows:
+As outlined in Part 1 of this article series, the components of this automated website traffic machine are as follows:

 • Setup